cdktf/cdktf-provider-digitalocean/docs/dataDigitaloceanDroplet.python.md

 ---

+##### `gpu`<sup>Optional</sup> <a name="gpu" id="@cdktf/provider-digitalocean.dataDigitaloceanDroplet.DataDigitaloceanDroplet.Initializer.parameter.gpu"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.44.0/docs/data-sources/droplet#gpu DataDigitaloceanDroplet#gpu}.

+---

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-digitalocean.dataDigitaloceanDroplet.DataDigitaloceanDroplet.Initializer.parameter.id"></a>

 - *Type:* typing.Union[int, float]

 id of the Droplet.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.43.0/docs/data-sources/droplet#id DataDigitaloceanDroplet#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.44.0/docs/data-sources/droplet#id DataDigitaloceanDroplet#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.